Changes & Improvements in MariaDB 10.3

 - Storage Engines

 - Data Type API

 - Idle Transactions

 - See Also

 MariaDB 10.3 is the current major stable version.
-It will be supported until May 2023.
+The first stable release was in May 2018, and it will be supported until May 2023.

 MariaDB Server 10.3 is included in MariaDB TX 3.0.
 Watch the webinar recording to learn more about the new features included in this release.